Open-CMSIS-Pack/cmsis-toolbox/docs/MCUXpressoConfig.md

 ## Linker Script

 Depending on the toolchain, NXP provides a linker script.
-For Arm Compiler 6, a scatter file with the ending `*.scf` is provided.
-For GCC, a linker script file with the ending `*.ld` is provided.
+For Arm Compiler 6, a scatter file with the ending `*.scf` is provided, for GCC, a linker script file with the ending `*.ld` is provided and for IAR, the provided linker script files end with `*.icf` extension.

 ## Create a Board Layer

 A [software layer](build-overview.md#software-layers) is a set of pre-configured software components and source files for re-use in multiple projects.
 A board layer contains typically basic I/O drivers and related device and board configuration.
-CubeMX does generate a significant part of a board layer.
+MCUXpresso does generate a significant part of a board layer.

 The board layer is stored in an separate directory that is independent of a specific *csolution project*.
 To create a board layer, copy the related source files, the MCUXpresso generated files, and the configuration files of the [RTE directory](.) that relate to software components in the board layer.